OHDSI/TheBookOfOhdsi/SqlAndR.md

 Each database platform also comes with its own software tools for querying the database using SQL.
 In OHDSI we developed the [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) package, one R package that can connect to many database platforms.
 DatabaseConnector will also be discussed later in this chapter. \index{DatabaseConnector}

 So although one can query a database that conforms to the CDM without using any OHDSI tools, the recommended path is to use the DatabaseConnector and SqlRender packages.
 This allows queries that are developed at one site to be used at any other site without modification.
 R itself also immediately provides features to further analyze the data extracted from the database, such as performing statistical analyses and generating (interactive) plots. \index{R}

 In this chapter we assume the reader has a basic understanding of SQL.
 We first review how to use SqlRender and DatabaseConnector.
 If the reader does not intend to use these packages these sections can be skipped.
 In Section \@ref(QueryTheCdm) we discuss how to use SQL (in this case OHDSI SQL) to query the CDM.
 The following section highlights how to use the OHDSI Standardized Vocabulary when querying the CDM.
 We highlight the QueryLibrary, a collection of commonly-used queries against the CDM that is publicly available.
-We close this chapter with an example study estimating incidence rates, and implement this study using SqlRender and DatabaseConnector. \index{Query Library} \index{SQL Query Libary|see {Query Library}}
+We close this chapter with an example study estimating incidence rates, and implement this study using SqlRender and DatabaseConnector. \index{Query Library} \index{SQL Query Library|see {Query Library}}

 ## SqlRender {#SqlRender}

 The [SqlRender](https://ohdsi.github.io/SqlRender/) package is available on CRAN (the Comprehensive R Archive Network), and can therefore be installed using:

 ```r
 install.packages("SqlRender")
 ```

-SqlRender supports a wide array of technical platforms including traditional database systems (PostgreSQL, Microsoft SQL Server, SQLite, and Oracle), parallel data warehouses (Microsoft APS, IBM Netezza, and Amazon RedShift), as well as Big Data platforms (Hadoop through Impala, and Google BigQuery).
+SqlRender supports a wide array of technical platforms including traditional database systems (PostgreSQL, Microsoft SQL Server, SQLite, and Oracle), parallel data warehouses (Microsoft APS, IBM Netezza, and Amazon Redshift), as well as Big Data platforms (Hadoop through Impala, and Google BigQuery).
 The R package comes with a package manual and a vignette that explores the full functionality.
 Here we describer some of the main features.

 ### SQL Parameterization